Varuno8/varun-tyagi-verse/README.md

 ```sh
 npm install --legacy-peer-deps
 ```
+   If you update the repository later and new dependencies were added, run `npm install` again so the server has everything it needs.

 3. In **one terminal**, start the Ollama server so that it exposes the HTTP API used by the chat backend.
 Be sure to use `ollama serve` (not `ollama run`):
 ```sh